dvincentwest/radie/README.md

 ## Vision

-DataQuick is not a replacement for Origin, Igor, QtiPlot or similar gui scientific plotting/analysis packages.
-Instead DataQuick has the following goals:
+Radie is not a replacement for Origin, Igor, QtiPlot or similar gui scientific plotting/analysis packages.
+Instead Radie has the following goals:

 1.  import data files, with drag and drop and automatic file-type detection
     -   powder diffraction data
     -   spectrum data
-    -   any data that maps to a Pandas DataFrame
+    -   any data that maps to a Pandas DataStructure
 2.  rapid comparison of datasets into automatically generated visualizations with drag and drop
     -   I don't want to plot things, I want to visualize them, the